-A small domesticated fowl somewhat similar to chicken or pheasant in flavour with a darker, slightly dryer and gamier tasting flesh.
-There are several species of guinea fowl and all originate from Africa but can be found raised in Europe.
+A small, domesticated fowl somewhat similar to chicken or pheasant in flavour, but with a darker, slightly dryer and gamier-tasting flesh.
+There are several species of guinea fowl and all originate from Africa, but can be found raised in Europe.

 Guinea fowl are at their best in the autumn between September and November.

-Because guinea fowl is naturally drier than chicken it is particularly important not to overcook.
-You can wrap the breast with pancetta or Parma ham to prevent it from drying out.
+Because guinea fowl is naturally drier than chicken, it is particularly important not to overcook.
+You can wrap the breast with pancetta or prosciutto to prevent it from drying out.

-Remove giblets from the cavity and keep well wrapped in the fridge, on a tray, covered with greaseproof paper or foil for up to two days.
-Make sure it's on the bottom shelf so that any juices don't contaminate any other food; it's particularly important to keep the guinea fowl away from any other cooked meats in the fridge.
+Remove giblets from the cavity and keep well wrapped in the fridge, on a tray, covered with baking parchment or foil for up to two days.
+Make sure it's on the bottom shelf so that any juices don't contaminate other food; it's particularly important to keep the guinea fowl away from other cooked meats in the fridge.